|Father James Renshaw Cox. James R. Cox Papers, 1923-1950, Archive Service Center of the University of Pittsburgh|

 |Pittsburgh Press, 16 June 1934|

-Even after Shantytown was demolished, Father Cox was known as Pittsburgh's "Pastor of the Poor."
+Even with Shantytown demolished, Father Cox's reputation as Pittsburgh's "Pastor of the Poor" was intact.
 His appearances on WJAS radio became more than just piped-in Masses, for he used the airwaves to preach as an outspoken advocate for the poor and disenfranchised.
 Cox was able to leverage funds from individuals and corporations, proudly noting that "Our work is carried on entirely by volunteer contribution."

 |Fr.
 Cox and the bread line distribution.
 James R. Cox Papers, 1923-1950, Archive Service Center of the University of Pittsburgh|